THE NEW JERSEY EXIT STRATEGY

 Move primary banking and safe deposit boxes to Florida.

-Update estate planning documents to Florida law (Critical for avoiding Inheritance Tax).
+Update estate planning documents to Florida law (in direct coordination with your legal counsel).

 Execute the Strategy